helenzhao093/Stacks/README.md

 are needed to process the data and count the number of TP, FP, FN, TNs.
 More meta data will be stored in the Model object as I start working on writing functions to process the data.

+### Week 3:
+1) Initialized JS object that will store the data needed to draw histograms
+2) Constructed JS object from the input data.
+Iterates over each example in the dataset, incrementing the counts for bins of each classification.
+3) Constructed SVG of histograms from the JS objects
+4) Styled the histogram - TP bars are solid, FP bars are striped, FN bars are outlined

+### Week 4:
+1) Use DataTables library to construct data table of dataset
+2) Colored the cells of datatable according to classification
+3) Styled the datatable
+4) Implemented filters for filtering high TPs, low TNs, and probability range
+5)